tkubica12/azure-workshops/d-appgw-kv/README.md

 # Application Gateway in private network with certificate from Key Vault
 First deploy environment with jump server.
-Then use SSH to connect to it and continue from there.
+Then use serial console to connect to it and continue from there.

 ```bash
 # Connect to jump server